nmrenyi/thuir-publication-info/README.md

 4. Publication Date
 5. Tags
 6. Other Links (like GitHub link to your paper code, website for your paper, etc.)
+7. Picture of your paper (a model screenshot or any picture you like)